Research agenda

 Humans over-trust confident models and under-trust uncertain ones.
 The trust signal we send matters as much as the trust we compute.

-We're looking for researchers, engineers, and organizations interested in AI trust.
+We're looking for researchers, engineers, and organizations interested in AI reliability.